jfcere/ngx-stickybits/README.md

 ## License

-I do not own rights for `Stickybits` and all the credits belong to them - see [DollarShaveClub/Stickybits](https://github.com/dollarshaveclub/stickybits) details.
+I do not own rights for `Stickybits` and all the credits belong to them — see [DollarShaveClub/Stickybits](https://github.com/dollarshaveclub/stickybits) for details.

-This package is licensed under [MIT](https://opensource.org/licenses/MIT) license - see [LICENSE](https://github.com/jfcere/ngx-stickybits/blob/master/LICENSE) file for details.
+This package is licensed under [MIT](https://opensource.org/licenses/MIT) license — see [LICENSE](https://github.com/jfcere/ngx-stickybits/blob/master/LICENSE) file for details.